 Brainwave Entrainment

 Brainwave entrainment is a thoroughly studied, entirely safe wellness practice.
-With this approach, your neurons can be fired quicker, resulting in an enhanced level of performance.
+With this approach, your neurons can be fired quickly, resulting in an enhanced level of performance.

 PEMF, The Future of Medicine